itemisCREATE/create-vscode-editor/README.md

 Previously available exclusively as an Eclipse-based tool, itemis CREATE now comes as a modern and streamlined Visual Studio Code extension, bringing the power of state machine modeling and simulation to a broader developer audience.

+## ⚠️ Extension in Development

+This extension is currently a work in progress.
+Some features may be missing, and bugs are expected.
+We appreciate your patience and feedback as we continue to improve it!
+If you encounter any issues or have feature requests, feel free to open a ticket on our [issue tracker](https://github.com/itemisCREATE/create-vscode-editor/issues).

+The following features are not yet implemented:

+- **Multi-State Machines:** Importing other state machines is not yet supported.
+- **Domains:** The C/C++ domain and others are not yet available, so import statements will not work.
+- **Subdiagrams:** Creating subdiagrams is not supported.
+- **Code Generation:** Output folders can be configured but are not yet taken into account.
+- **Import & Export:** Exporting or importing existing statecharts is not possible.
+However, models from the web version with an `.scm` file extension can be used.

 ## Editing & Validation

 Designing a robust and well-structured system starts with creating a clear and accurate model.
 The Editing & Validation capabilities of itemis CREATE make this process both intuitive and error-resistant.